Tony-Gagliardi/L4D/README.md

 A match schedule consists of two elements:

 - The date and time, _with the time zones_, when the match will begin.
-- The number of games that will be played in the match.

 Competitors are strongly urged to post their complete match schedules to avoid any possibility of miscommunication or dispute about these details at match